Considering Baby Formula? Here's What You Need to Know

 They are more work to prepare but powders are by far the cheapest type of baby formula.
 Also, the unopened amount left in the can lasts longer than liquid formula.

-For many mothers, formula is a necessity or perhaps the most practical choice for feeding their babies.
-Hopefully all the lifestyle, medical and financial factors we’ve discussed here will help you but also be sure to consult a doctor when making decisions concerning formulas and infant nutrition.
+For many mothers, the formula is a necessity or perhaps the most practical choice for feeding their babies.
+Hopefully, all the lifestyle, medical and financial factors we’ve discussed here will help you but also be sure to consult a doctor when making decisions concerning formulas and infant nutrition.